StackVista/stackstate-docs/configure/topology/debugging_topology_synchronization.md

 ### Show status of a stream

-Shows the data of a specific topology synchronization stream.
+Shows the data of a specific topology synchronization stream, including detalied latency of the data being processed.
 The `id` might be either a `node id` or the identifier of a topology synchronization.
 The search gives priority to the `node id`.

 ```javascript
 # Show a topology synchronization status